AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module3/ex3.md

 Your Postman environment and collections are now configured and working.
 You can now authenticate from Postman to Adobe I/O.

 To do that, you need to load an external library that will take care of the encryption and decryption of communication.
-To load this library, you have to execute the call with the name **INIT: Load Crypto Library for RS256**.
-Select this call in the **_Adobe I/O - Token collection** and you'll see it displayed in the middle of your screen.
+To load this library, you have to execute the request with the name **INIT: Load Crypto Library for RS256**.
+Select this request in the **_Adobe I/O - Token collection** and you'll see it displayed in the middle of your screen.

 ![Postman](./images/iocoll.png)